elegant-scipy/elegant-scipy/markdown/ch7.markdown

     ax.set_title(name)
 ```

-First, we verify that the alignment indeed needs to be fine-tuned between the
+First, we overlay all three images to verify that the alignment indeed needs to
-three channels:
+be fine-tuned between the three channels:

 ```python
 blue, green, red = channels